 • New Jersey: Fully reopened.

 • New Mexico: Fully reopened.
 Gov. Michelle Lujan Grisham (D) announced the health department had issued a public health order that re-implements a mask mandate.
 Individuals 2 and older must wear a mask in indoor public places, regardless of vaccination status.
 The order took effect Aug.
-20 and lasts until Sept.
-15. The health department also issued an order that mandates vaccines in high-risk settings, such as hospitals and congregate care facilities.
+20 and is still in effect.
+The health department also issued an order that mandates vaccines in high-risk settings, such as hospitals and congregate care facilities.
 Those with a qualifying medical exemption, disability or sincerely held religious belief can receive an exemption.
 Exempt individuals must wear a mask and submit to weekly COVID-19 testing.
 School workers who are not fully vaccinated also must provide proof of a negative COVID-19 test weekly and wear a mask.

 • New York: Fully reopened.
 Gov. Kathy Hochul (D) announced mask requirements for state-regulated child care, mental health and addiction facilities.
 Individuals 2 and up must wear a mask in those places regardless of vaccination status.
 On July 28, former Gov. Andrew Cuomo (D) announced that state employees must show proof of vaccination or submit to regular testing.
 The mandate was set to go into effect Sept.
 6, but Hochul pushed that date to Oct.
 12. On Aug.
 4, New York City Mayor Bill de Blasio announced that individuals won’t be allowed to enter indoor restaurants, gyms or entertainment facilities without proof that they have gotten at least one dose of a COVID-19 vaccine.
 De Blasio said enforcement will begin Sept.
 13. Statewide, unvaccinated individuals must wear a mask in indoor and outdoor public spaces if a 6-foot distance between others cannot be maintained.